 When to Refer

 Any of the following signals would be reasonable grounds for suggesting to a student that he or she come in to the Counseling Center for an initial consultation.
-The Counseling Center is located on the first floor of Jonsson Tower, across from Health Services.
+The Counseling Center is temporarily located in West Lot A behind Weicking in trailers, across from Health Services.
 We are open Monday through Friday from 9:00 a.m. to noon and 1:00 p.m. to 5:00 p.m.
 Our services are confidential and free of charge to all currently enrolled Skidmore students.
 Students are welcome to call (580-5555) or stop by to set up an initial appointment.